 - 1 clove garlic crushed

-- 1 tbsp apple cider vinegar or white wine vinegar
+- 1 tablespoon apple cider vinegar or white wine vinegar

 - 350 ml water